kazmi-y/Project-2-Music-Genre-Identification/README.md

 # Project-2-Music-Genre-Identification

-# Music Genre Classification with Optimized CNN
+# Music Genre Classification with Deep Learning: Model Attempts & Results

 ## Project Overview

-This repository contains an end-to-end pipeline for music genre classification using an optimized Convolutional Neural Network (CNN).
-The project utilizes the GTZAN dataset (10 genres, 1000 audio tracks) and leverages advanced audio feature extraction and deep learning techniques to classify genres from audio files.
+This repository contains an end-to-end pipeline for music genre classification using the GTZAN dataset (10 genres, 1000 audio tracks).
+Multiple deep learning approaches were explored, including classic 2D CNNs, 1D CNNs on raw audio, and hybrid CNN-Transformer models.
+The goal was to compare architectures, understand their strengths/limitations, and optimize for best accuracy within hardware constraints.

 ---